Skip to content

 8. GET CAUTIOUS WHEN IT COMES TO CHOCOLATE

 Not all chocolate shops in Bruges are truly made in the city.
 To make sure you’re buying the real stuff, look for a sign saying ‘handmade’ in the shop window.
-Check out the .
+Check out the best chocolate shops in the city.

 Go and see it for yourself to make an informed judgement…